darkestb4light/netcap/doc/README.txt

 ./netcap --help

 Expected output:
-	The netcap help menu is outputted to stderr Unexpected output:
+	- The netcap help menu is outputted to stderr Unexpected output:
-	See INSTALL.txt
+	- See INSTALL.txt

-2. Test capture mode (elevated privileges may be required)
+2. Test capture mode (elevated privileges may be required) ** Split on multiple lines for readability

-./netcap --interface <device> --capture --packet-count 10 --unique --stdout --capture-file </path/to/capture-file>
+./netcap --interface <device> --capture --packet-count 10 --unique --stdout \
+--capture-file </path/to/capture-file>

 Expected output:
-	Captured packets outputted to stdout as well as configured capture location Unexpected output:
+	- Captured packets outputted to stdout as well as configured capture location
+Unexpected output:
 	- Make sure you are root before capturing traffic
 	- Make sure a valid device is defined for the netcap --interface